How Much Money Does a Hairstylist Make in a Year?

 Barbers cut and style hair using clippers, razors, scissors, blow dryers, and other hair-care tools.
 They may also shave or trim mustaches and beards.
 In addition, barbers may examine a customer’s hair or scalp and suggest treatments or products that address issues such as dry scalp or damaged hair.
-Barbers may also color and style hair and fit, clean, and style wigs and other hairpieces.
+Barbers may also color and style hair and fit, clean wigs and other hairpieces.

-Cosmetologists are licensed to cut, style, and color hair in the majority of states.
+Cosmetologists are licensed to cut, style, and color hair in most states.
 They usually provide facials, scalp treatments, and hair conditioning services.
 Some provide makeovers, teaching customers how to apply cosmetics correctly.
-Cosmetologists may also sell the cosmetics or skincare items that they suggest to their clients.
+Cosmetologists may also sell their clients the cosmetics or skincare items they suggest.
 They may also style hairpieces and wigs.

 Although regulations vary by jurisdiction, most states prohibit cosmetologists from shaving clients with razors and limit them to only trimming a beard or mustache with scissors.
-Barbers are usually the only people who have the authority to use a razor to remove facial hair or cut hairlines.
+Barbers are usually the only people with authority to use a razor to remove facial hair or cut hairlines.
 Likewise, cosmetologists are often the only people who can remove hair using wax.
-Barbers are not allowed to provide manicures in most states, but cosmetologists can.
+Barbers cannot provide manicures in most states, but cosmetologists can.
 According to the Bureau of Labor Statistics, barbers mainly serve male clients, while cosmetologists, who offer nail care and cosmetic services, usually serve more female customers.
 According to the BLS, barbers are expected to expand at a slower pace of 7 percent between 2010 and 2020, while hairdressers and cosmetologists are expected to grow at a 16 percent rate over the same time.

 Cosmetologists and barbers must be licensed in all states.
 Exact criteria vary, but most require completing a formal training program at a cosmetology or barber school and passing an examination.
 Both jobs require customer service skills and physical endurance since most workdays are spent standing and walking.
 Because natural hair salon experts must adhere to specific hygienic standards, these occupations include sterilizing combs, brushes, and equipment and keeping floors and workspaces clean.
 Salaries do not vary much.
 According to the Bureau of Labor Statistics, the median hourly wage for barbers was $11.45 in 2010 and $10.94 for cosmetologists.